MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Update-MgBetaInvitation.md

 Read-only.
             \[LabelAppliedBy \<IMicrosoftGraphIdentitySet\>\]: identitySet
             \[LabelAppliedDateTime \<DateTime?\>\]: The date and time when the label was applied on the item.
-The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
+The timestamp type represents date and time information using ISO 8601 format and is always in UTC.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
             \[Name \<String\>\]: The retention label on the document.